MrCheatak/FEBID_docs2/docs/interface.rst

 Viewing simulation results:
 """""""""""""""""""""""""""""
 There are three options to inspect a 3D structure deposited by FEBID simulation.

 The first one is viewing a specific snapshot with all the corresponding data layers (precursor coverage, temperature etc.).

     ``python -m febid show_file``

 The second option is to view the process based on a series of structure snapshots.
-Unlike viewing a single file, only one data layer can be 'animated'
+Unlike viewing a single file, only one data layer can be 'animated'.

     ``python -m febid show_animation``